Tusamarco/proxy_sql_tools/readme.md

           2 use PXC_CLUSTER_VIEW to identify a server in the same segment 3 do whatever to keep service up also fail-over to another segment (use PXC_CLUSTER_VIEW)

-Active fail-over works using two main features, the Backup Host Group and the information present in the new table performance_schema.pxc_cluster_view (PXC 5.7.19 and later).
+Active fail-over works using three main features, the Backup Host Group and the information present  in wsrep_provider_options and in the table performance_schema.pxc_cluster_view (PXC 5.7.19 and later).
+Because this you need to have the monitor ProxySQL user able to select from performance_schema table if you want to use pxc_cluster_view.
 For example:
 ```SQL
 INSERT INTO mysql_servers (hostname,hostgroup_id,port,weight,max_connections) VALUES ('192.168.1.205',50,3306,1000000,2000);